April 29, 2020

 The principles you develop will reflect your organization’s unique mission, values, and circumstances.
 Here’s what we mean, looking at four different categories of principles that come up often among nonprofit leaders:

-Principles to Protect the Mission: Depending on your organization’s programmatic focus, demand may be rising significantly, as workforce-development programs have experienced, or slowing down dramatically, as many fee-for-service education providers are going through.
+Principles to Protect the Mission: Depending on your organization’s programmatic focus, demand may rise significantly, or slow down dramatically during a crisis.
 Whatever the situation, you’re likely facing a wave of decisions about evolving and adapting your offerings.

 Decision-making principles that can help you protect your organization’s mission in this context might include statements such as: